Formica polyctena: Nestmate recognition

 In order to prevent costly conflict between fellow nestmates or involuntarily altruistic behavior toward ants from a foreign nest, individual ants need to distinguish between their fellow nestmates and foreigners.
 It has been demonstrated that Formica polyctena uses genetically-based cues as a nestmate recognition mechanism.
 Since F. polyctena, like all ant species, lives in colonies with high genetic relatedness, this type of mechanism would be successful in distinguishing between colonies.
-Beye, Neumann and Moritz conducted a study where pairs of ants from different nest were introduced to each other to see if they fought, tolerated or avoided one another.
+Beye, Neumann and Moritz conducted a study where pairs of ants from different nests were introduced to each other to see if they fought, tolerated or avoided one another.
 Pairs of ants from the same nests were introduced as well to act as a control.
 Genetic similarity between these ants was measured as well.
 A strong positive correlation existed between antagonistic behavior and genetic dissimilarity.
 Thus, F. polyctena ants mostly likely recognize their fellow workers through some genetically produced signal.
 Nest populations in close physical proximity to one another did not necessarily demonstrate either extremely aggressive or passive behavior toward each other, indicating that nest proximity does not influence recognition.
 Additionally, nest distance did not correlate with genetic similarity.

 Essentially, F. polyctena has adapted some form of genetically-based cue that allows nestmates to distinguish between each other and foreign individuals.
 Beye, Neumann and Moritz believe that these genetic cues act to keep nest colonies separate in homogenous environments that offer no other nestmate recognition strategies.